 - He’s been to London three times already this year.

-Completed action.
-He has been to London and gone again.
+- Completed action.
+He has visited London and since left again.

 - He has come to London for a week.

-He has come to London and is still in London.
+- He came to London and is still in London.